yashksaini-coder/CodeReview-agent-challenge/README.md

 ### LLM-Endpoint

 Agents depend on an LLM to be able to do their work.
-Nosana will be providing an LLM-Endpoint, but you are welcome to use your own, which can be changed in `.env`.

-#### Using Nosana Endpoint

-The default configuration uses a Nosana provided endpoint.
-Simply ensure your `.env` file contains the correct configuration commented out.

 #### Running Your Own LLM with Ollama

+The default configuration uses a local [Ollama](https://ollama.com) LLM.
 For local development or if you prefer to use your own LLM, you can use [Ollama](https://ollama.ai) to serve the lightweight `qwen2.5:1.5b` mode.

 **Installation & Setup:**